 Lisa: The actors are given outlines that describe the characters, but not in too much detail.
 Our guests flesh out their characters themselves, which obviously informs the dialogue they’re improvising and takes our stories and back stories into really interesting directions.

-Web Therapy: Series One will be available on DVD from 7th August.
+Web Therapy: Series One is available now on DVD.